guilhermearaujoo/Projects-CS50/google_search/README.md

 * Google Advanced
 * Google Images

-You can see the results downloading the projects and running in yout machine using *open <nameoffile>*
+You can see the results downloading the projects and running in yout machine using *open name_of_file*